vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-kafka.md

       # Kafka data has a fixed domain name: key, value, topic, partition, offset, timestamp, timestampType.
       # If multiple fields need to be specified after Spark reads as DataFrame, separate them with commas.
-      # Specify the field name in fields, for example key for name in Nebula and value for age in Nebula, as shown in the following.
+      # Specify the field name in fields.
+For example, use key for name in Nebula and value for age in Nebula, as shown in the following.
       fields: [key,value]
       nebula.fields: [name,age]

       # Specify a column of data in the table as the source of vertex VID in the Nebula Graph.
-      # The key is the same as the value above, indicating that key is used as both VID and attribute name.
+      # The key is the same as the value above, indicating that key is used as both VID and property name.
       vertex:{
           field:key
       }

-      # Number of pieces of data written to Nebula Graph in a single batch.
+      # The number of data written to Nebula Graph in a single batch.
       batch: 10

-      # Number of Spark partitions
+      # The number of Spark partitions.
       partition: 10
-      # Read message interval.
+      # The interval for message reading.
 Unit: second.
       interval.seconds: 10
     }
-    # Set Tag Team information.
+    # Set the information about the Tag Team.
     {
       name: team
       type: {